kostasthanos/Hand-Detection-and-Finger-Counting/README.md

 ## Calculating the defect points in the hand
 [Contours in OpenCV](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_contours/py_contours_more_functions/py_contours_more_functions.html)

-First we will find and draw polygon that is defined by the contour
+Find and draw the polygon that is defined by the contour

 ```python
 # --Contour Polygon--